 Abundant life!
 What does that mean?
-Well, abundant life is a life that is not in need.
-It doesn’t mean you have millions of dollars.
-It means you don’t need to find food, because you have food.
-You don’t need to find water, because you have water.
-You don’t need to find a place to live, because you live somewhere.
-You don’t need to find a job, because you have a job.
+An abundant life is a life that is not in need.
+You don’t need to find food because you have it.
+You don’t need to find water because you have it.
+You don’t need to find a place to live because you live somewhere.
+You don’t need to find a job because you have a job.

-I’m not saying that we shouldn’t have anything.
-It comes down to what you have in your heart.
-We have to have it in our hearts to help those in need.
-I’m not saying that you should never buy anything for yourself.
+We need that Jesus mindset to help people in need.
+Without it, we’re living a life that is shallow.
+I’m not saying that we should never buy anything for ourselves.
 I’m not saying that at all.
 I’m saying that if our drive, our heart, our focus, is simply to make sure we have what we need, then we have the wrong heart.
 If we’re always saying, “I want this and I want that, and I know I could live without it but I’m going to get it and I’m going to get that too,” and we don’t have a thought for anybody else, then we have the wrong mindset.